-Most often if you can pull a vacuum down to 500 microns and it holds after several hours there is not a leak.
+Most often, if you can pull a vacuum down to 500 microns and it holds after several hours, there is not a leak.

-Example Digital Manifold Gauge on Amazon
+Example Micron Gauge on Amazon

-Refill with Refrigerant
+Refill the Mini Split with Refrigerant

-Refilling the refrigerant is the last step with more refrigerant needing to be bought.
+Refilling the refrigerant is the last step, with more refrigerant needing to be bought.

-The most common refrigerant for a mini split is R410a but be sure to check the Tag on the unit which will have it labeled.
+The most common refrigerant for a mini split is R410a but be sure to check the tag on the unit, which will have it labeled.

 The amount of refrigerant to add in pounds is also labeled on the tag on the outside condensing unit.